FunctionalJerk/FunctionalJerk.github.io/pages/about.md

 I'm **David Hanraths**, *he/him*, Germany/NRW based scholar of Music.

 When I was nine years old, I was introduced to the Guitar.
-I soon discovered the world of Guitar Pedals and fell in love with these mystical devices.
+I soon discovered the world of Guitar Pedals and fell in love with sound and these mystical devices that produce it.

 In 2015 I started studying at *Institute for Music and Media* in Düsseldorf.
 At the time, I planned to become either a Jazz-Guitarist, or some kind of producing engineer.
 Instead I learned that my passion for sound was much more represented in the manifold facets of *Music Informatics*.